 Adobe Stock is committed to our company ethos of diversity and inclusion, and to having balanced representation across our collection.
 But we know we can do more, and we will accelerate this process with the Artist Development Fund.

-Adobe Stock Artist Development Fund: Adobe Stock is investing $500,000 for funds to go specifically to self-identifying artists from underrepresented communities.
+Adobe Stock Artist Development Fund: Adobe Stock is investing funds to go specifically to self-identifying artists from underrepresented communities.
 Artists participating in the fund are Adobe Stock artists.
-They will receive $12,500 per project for providing 250 commercially viable video assets or 500 commercially viable photography, vector, or illustration assets.
-In partnership with the Adobe Creative Residency team, the Artist Development Fund application will be accessible on the Creative Residency site starting November 16, 2020.
+They will receive $7,500 per project for providing.
+In partnership with the Adobe Creative Residency team, the Artist Development Fund application will be accessible on the Creative Residency site starting February 22, 2022.
 Creative Residency artists may also apply to the Artist Development Fund.

 The Adobe Creative Residency Community Fund: Adobe launched a $1,000,000 Community Fund to support creators of visual digital work.
 Offering grants of $500–$5,000 USD for either a portfolio project or a paid Adobe project commission.
 The program started running in May 2020, and the grants and commissioning work will be given each month.